mobisoftinfotech/bluetooth-in-flutter/README.md

 # bluetooth-in-flutter

-Report for Mobisoft's tutorial on how to implement Bluetooth/BLE in Flutter
+This is companion code repository for article: <a href="https://mobisoftinfotech.com/resources/blog/flutter-bluetooth-ble-integration-guide">Flutter Bluetooth Tutorial: How to implement Flutter BLE support </a> by <a href="https://mobisoftinfotech.com/">Mobisoft - App Development Company, Houston</a>